scm-manager/scm-manager/docs/en/user/repo/index.md

 Your repository will be added to SCM-Manager and all repository data including all branches and tags will be imported.
 In addition to the normal repository import, there is the possibility to import a repository archive with metadata.
-This repository archive must have been exported from another SCM manager and is checked for data compatibility during import.
+This repository archive must have been exported from another SCM manager and is checked for data compatibility before import (the SCM-Manager and all its installed plugins have to have at least the versions of the system the export has been created on).

 ![Import Repository](assets/import-repository.png)